Dufferin Islands: Early history

-Pedestrian traffic had already been flocking to the surrounding grounds since the mid-1820s to visit The Burning Spring, billed as Niagara Falls' "first tourist attraction".
-It continued in operation for nearly sixty years, until the Niagara Parks Commission took over the property and Cynthia Islands as well, in 1887.

-Early 1900s: The Islands evolve
+Under the Niagara Parks Commission

 When the Parks Commission took over, they renamed the islands in honor of Canadian Governor-General Lord Dufferin, who had been instrumental in establishing parkland along the river to replace "The Front", a notoriously rowdy tourist area.
 The islands remained untouched until 1902, when the Ontario Power Company began construction on their lower river power facility, which required river water to be drawn from a point just east of the islands.
 The water diversion reduced the flow through the islands to an extent that the power company, through an earlier agreement with the Parks Commission, created a series of man-made islands and cascades to compensate.
 Initial work was completed by 1905, but the Parks Commission rejected the resulting layout, saying the arrangement was too formal and "out of place with the surroundings."
-Beginning in 1918, surplus dirt & stone were placed strategically around the islands, giving them a more natural look.
+Beginning in 1918, surplus dirt and stone were placed strategically around the islands, giving them a more natural look.

-Public Usage

 Except for the years of World War II when the islands were barricaded, the public has enjoyed free access.
 For many years, bathing and swimming areas were located here, first established in 1907 and moving to a site further west by 1962.
 This area remained in use until the early 2000s, when it was removed due to safety concerns brought on by swimmers diving from surrounding bridges into the shallow water, as well as maintenance issues.

-The north end of the islands also featured a statue depicting Thurman the dog, and paddleboats, a service began in 1973 by the Niagara Parks Commission.
-The paddleboats were removed in the early 1990s, presumably out of safety as well.